 The major drawbacks of wireless display with Android devices include:

 - The mediocre performance of casting from some Android devices.
 Sometimes, the lag is unacceptable.
 Synchronization of audio and video is another major problem on some Android devices when using the wireless display.
 Please note the wireless display is usually only enabled in some high-end Android devices.
 Most Android vendors disable this feature in low-end devices partially due to performance issues.

 - The receiver also matters!
 Some TVs (with Miracast support) work quite well with wireless display, while some don’t, although they are also Miracast certified.
 Some Miracast dongles/adapters work well; some don’t.

 Apparently, screen mirroring with Chromecast addressed these two issues very well.

 The performance of screen mirroring with Chromecast is surprisingly good.
-I didn’t experience any issues in watching videos, streaming music, playing games during my 3-day testing with Galaxy S5, Galaxy Note 3 and Nexus 4.
+I didn’t experience any issues watching videos, streaming music, or playing games during my 3-day testing with Galaxy S5, Galaxy Note 3, and Nexus 4.
 It is as stable and reliable as many formal features.
-I don’t know why Google still consider this as a beta feature.
+I don’t know why Google still considers this as a beta feature.

 The screen mirroring with Chromecast is an exciting new feature for most Chromecast owners for the following reasons:

 - It does not rely on individual app developers.
 You don’t have to wait for the app developer to add Chromecast support.